Privacy Notice – Membership

 The organisation responsible for the processing of your personal information is The British Association for Shooting and Conservation (BASC) of Marford Mill, Rossett, Wrexham, LL12 0HL.
-This means that we are a ‘data controller’ under the Data Protection Act 1998 (and, once in force, to the General Data Protection Regulation (also known as the GDPR)).
+This means that we are a ‘data controller’ under the General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
 Our registration number with the Information Commissioner’s Office is Z5528828.

 What information we collect about you

 The personal data you have provided, we have collected from you:

 - name, address and address history, date of birth and gender

 - contact details, including telephone numbers and email address

 - financial information, including bank details and credit/debit card details (although we do not retain complete payment card information)

 - information about your living circumstances (e.g. receipt of any government benefits)

 - identifiers assigned to your computer or other devices, including your Internet Protocol (IP) address

 - criminal convictions, health details and medical history